AITHM/ACMI/src/media-links/job-alert-epidemiologist-position-alfred-health.md

 ---
-title: "Job Alert: Epidemiologist position (Alfred Health)"
+title: "Job alert: Epidemiologist position (Alfred Health)"
 date: 2022-02-01T01:00:54.345Z
 preview: "The successful applicant will lead the epidemiological aspects of this major project (“Real-time modelling of the COVID-19 epidemic”), funded by the